Isoris/Mypage/content/authors/admin/_index.md

 #### 🐁/🐟 In-vivo Studies

 -   **Basic toxicology**: Histopathology, basics of animal physiology.
 Familiarity with aquatic animals mucosal and systemic immune responses.
--   **Basic immunology and analytics**: Experience in Blood Count, Serum Preparation, and Survival Challenges for immunological assays and screenings in fish.
+-   **Basic immunology and analytics**: Experience in blood count, serum preparation, and survival challenges for immunological assays and screenings in fish.
 -   **Functional Renal Exploration**: Experience with rat models to study renal functions.
 Techniques involved: jugular and carotid cannulation.
 Used various substances including inuline, mannitol, and furosemide.

 #### 📜 Regulatory and Pharmaceutical Development